2024 May 28 to June 8

 Today we will say farewell to this amazing journey and head to the airport.
 Those who wish to continue the journey may stay an extra night in Santiago or make their way to the traditional ending point of the pilgrimage, Finisterre (the edge of the world).

-Not included: Transportation to and from start/end points; 3 dinners; liquor at meals; souvenirs, snacks; Gratuities for guides and host.
+Not included: Transportation to and from start/endpoints; Arrival transfer from the airport to hotel; 3 dinners; liquor at meals; souvenirs, snacks; Gratuities for guides and host.

 We strongly recommend the purchase of Trip Cancellation and Interruption insurance to protect your vacation investment in case of unforeseen circumstances such as flight delay, illness, or injury.
 Click Here to learn more about our Insurance partner.